harp-tech/protocol/SynchronizationClock.md

 * The packet is composed of 6 bytes (`header[2]` and `timestamp_s[4]`):
   - `header[2] = {0xAA, 0xAF)`
-  - `timestamp_s` is of type U32, little-endian, and contains the current second.
+  - `timestamp_s` is of type U32, little-endian, and contains the previous elapsed second.

 > **Important**
 >